Skip to content

 COMPLICATION #3: UNDERSTANDING THE DEVELOPMENT TYPE

-Depending on the development type, there may be different routes to successful planning.
+Depending on the development type, there may be different routes to a successful planning application.
 A replacement dwelling may not be as simple as proposing a two-storey house on the footprint of an existing bungalow.
-A new build on a agricultural plot may first need to be posed as a barn conversion (ie Class Q conversion).
+A new build on an agricultural plot may first need to be posed as a barn conversion (ie Class Q conversion).
 Access that seems obvious to you may not be as straightforward to the Local Planning Authority.

 An architect who has a proven track record in a variety of different application types may have relevant experience in a scenario that is similar to your own.
 Even if it is not in the same local authority, there are often overarching lessons to be learned and applied from one planning authority to another.
 It’s important to hire an architect who has experience in the type of development you are proposing and who can demonstrate a track record of successful planning applications.